-- 1. State vehicles may only be used for authorized college business. - 2.
+- 1. State vehicles may only be used for authorized college business.
+Only agents and employees of the state may travel in state vehicles. - 2.
 Vehicles purchased with college or ASWVC funds and vehicles leased from the state motor pool are state-owned and the responsibility of the college. - 3.
-To be authorized to use college-owned vehicles, employees and work-study students must furnish a copy of their valid driver's license (appropriate to the vehicle being driven) with a state ID number, the name of their insurance company, and the policy number showing proof of state-required liability insurance.
+To be authorized to use college-owned vehicles, employees and work study students must furnish a copy of their valid driver's license (appropriate to the vehicle being driven) with a state ID number, the name of their insurance company, and the policy number showing proof of state-required liability insurance.
 In addition, it is strongly encouraged that all drivers have "driver of other car" coverage on their personal vehicle liability policy. - 4.
-Use of any college vehicle for student activities must be scheduled and checked out through the chief student development services officer or designee or the campus administrator on the Omak campus. - 5.
-The following procedures apply to the use of ASWVC-purchased vans: - (a) Use of ASWVC-purchased vehicles must be approved in advance through the official prior trip approval process. - 1) Travel requests for all ASWVC clubs and organizations must be approved by the appropriate campus activity council and the appropriate campus administrator. - 2) Travel requests for all student government activities must be approved by the appropriate campus student senate and the appropriate campus administrator. - 3) All out-of-state travel by student clubs, organizations, athletic teams and student government must be approved in advance by the appropriate campus administrator and the college president. - (b) ASWVC-purchased vehicles may be used for group and/or student travel sanctioned by the college, such as college visitations or instructional field trips.
+Use of any college vehicle for student activities must be scheduled through the chief student development services officer or designee, and checked out on the Wenatchee campus or the campus administrator on the Omak campus. - 5.
+The following procedures apply to the use of ASWVC-purchased vans: - (a) Use of ASWVC-purchased vehicles must be approved in advance through the official prior trip approval process. - 1) Travel requests for all ASWVC clubs and organizations must be approved by the appropriate campus activity council and the appropriate campus administrator. - 2) Travel requests for all student government activities must be approved by the appropriate campus student senate and the appropriate campus administrator. - All out-of-state travel by student clubs, organizations, athletic teams and student government must be approved in advance by the appropriate campus administrator and the college president. - (b) ASWVC-purchased vehicles may be used for group and/or student travel sanctioned by the college, such as college visitations or instructional field trips.
 The chief student development services officer or designee and/or the campus administrator of the Omak campus reserve the right to restrict the use of the ASWVC-purchased vehicles when conditions might result in undue damage. - (c) Charges for the use of ASWVC-purchased vehicles are reviewed annually by the appropriate campus student senate and must be approved by the president's cabinet.
-The current rate schedule for fifteen-passenger vans is available from the student programs office.
+The current rate schedule for fifteen-passenger vans is available from the student program office.